sioquim/markdown-cv/index.md

 - Extended and modified the existing Magento platform to support multi-store functionalities.

+- Responsible for setting up analytics and tracking user journey for each store and provide actionable insights to customers.

 `2013 - 2015`
 __Team Lead/Senior Web Developer__, Synacy Inc., Cebu City, Philippines